plibither8/refined-hacker-news/CONTRIBUTING.md

 ### Enabling Developer Extensions in Chrome

-In order to access the development build of the extension, you must enable developer extensions in Chrome.
+In order to access the development build in Chrome, you must enable developer extensions.

 1. Open Chrome
 2. Navigate to `chrome://extensions/` (`More Tools` > `Extensions`)
 3. Enable `Developer mode` in the top-right corner
 4. Click `Load unpacked`
 5. Select the `dist` folder of the project directory

+### Enabling Developer Extensions in Firefox

+In order to access the development build in Firefox, you can either run it on the command-line via [`web-ext`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Getting_started_with_web-ext) or load it as a temporary add-on.

+To run via command-line (with automatic reloading when files change):

+1. Install `web-ext` globally:
+    ```
+    $ npm install -g web-ext
+    ```
+2. Make sure the development build is running (in watch mode).
+3. Navigate into the `dist` directory, and run `web-ext`:
+    ```
+    $ web-ext run
+    ```

+This will open a browser with the add-on loaded.

+To load as a temporary add-on:

+1. Open Firefox
+2. Navigate to `about:debugging`
+3. Click `Enable add-on debugging`
+4. Click `Load Temporary Add-on` and select the `manifest.json` file in the `dist` directory

 ### Linting